ha7ilm/rpitx-app-note/README.md

 * This will listen on TCP port 8011 for the I/Q signal.
 * The center frequency of the transmitter will be 28400 kHz.

+If you want it to restart everytime the connection is lost, use this command:

+    while true; do (nc -l 8011; dd if=/dev/zero bs=4096 count=30); done | sudo rpitx -i- -m IQFLOAT -f 28400

 ### NFM modulator example for GNU Radio

 On the PC, open GNU Radio Companion, and load the flow graph in this repo at `gnuradio/nfm-rpitx`.